 Since the fate and fortunes governing real estate sales all revolve around consumer demand, let’s first understand what consumers want.
 As per ANAROCK’s Consumer Sentiment Survey H1 2019, over 60% of the polled consumers are serious about buying homes in 2019.

-While several factors are causing them to sit on the fence instead of taking the plunge, one of the major reasons is the price of acquisition.
+While several factors are causing them to sit on the fence instead of taking the plunge, one of the major reasons is the Property Prices acquisition.
 Despite past corrections and ongoing discounts, prices are still too high to be attractive for many.

 This was also validated by the RBI’s latest Residential Asset Price Monitoring Survey, which reveals that housing affordability has worsened over the last four years.
 The house price-to-income (HPTI) ratio increased from 56.1 in March 2015 to 61.5 in March 2019.
 In short, price attractiveness has reduced and buyers want a better deal.

 Considering the high unsold inventory that the Indian housing market is grappling with (over 6.65 lakh units in the top 7 cities), property prices should logically have come down.
 A fundamental economic principle states that when supply exceeds demand, Property Prices tend to fall.
 This has not happened in the case of Indian real estate – at least not sufficiently.

 On the contrary, the staggering unsold inventory indicates that there is a serious demand-supply mismatch.
 If we go by government estimates, urban India had a housing shortage of 19 million units in 2013.
 Again according to the government, this has now reduced to 10 million units.